SiteQ8/secure-architecture-blueprints/README.md

 - Cloud-native Applications
 - Fintech

-**Usage:**
-1. Browse diagrams in `diagrams/` for visual reference.
-2. Use `terraform-modules/` to deploy secure infrastructure.
-3. Refer to `policies/` for recommended governance.
-4. Check `examples/` for deployment demos.

 **Contributing:**
 - Pull requests for new diagrams, Terraform modules, or policies welcome.
 - Follow naming conventions and sector-specific guidelines.